 Posted on September 14, 2021

-Revere and Wellfleet are making progress on setting up their recently-created local housing trusts.
+Revere and Wellfleet are making progress on setting up their local housing trusts.
 Both have been receiving guidance from MHP since being chosen for the new program earlier this year.

 In Revere, the city council unanimously adopted an ordinance in mid-July establishing a trust.
 MHP had worked for months with staff from the mayor’s office and Department of Planning and Community Development, and Citizens’ Housing and Planning Association (CHAPA) to support the Revere Housing Coalition and its push for a housing trust.
 The coalition's work with CHAPA was through its Municipal Engagement Initiative, which works with residents to support local efforts to increase affordable housing.

-Funding affordable housing is important to Revere because the city is experiencing sharp growth, with more than 4,000 units built or in the permitting pipeline in 2016.
+Funding affordable housing is important to Revere because the city is experiencing sharp growth, with more than 4,000 units built or in the permitting pipeline since 2016.
 The city is looking for ways to build more affordable housing, support low-income households and fight widespread gentrification.